Key Provisions of Terms and Conditions

 14.5 The restrictions in this Clause 14 do not apply to the extent that any Confidential Information is required to be disclosed by any law or regulation, or any judicial or governmental request or order, or pursuant to the disclosure requirements relating to the listing of the stock of a party on any recognised stock exchange.

-12.6 Subject to the confidentiality restrictions in this Clause 12 and unless the Customer has requested otherwise in writing, Saberr may publicly disclose that the Customer is a customer of Saberr for the Application and Services using the Customer's name and logo.
+14.6 Subject to the confidentiality restrictions in this Clause 14 and unless the Customer has requested otherwise in writing, Saberr may publicly disclose that the Customer is a customer of Saberr for the Application and Services.
+Such disclosure may use the Customer's name and/or logo.

-13.1 Either party may terminate the Agreement by giving to the other party at least 30 days' written notice of termination expiring at the end of a Billing Period; providing that notice may not be given under this Clause 15.1 while any Statement of Work subsists.
+15.1 Either party may terminate the Agreement by giving to the other party at least 30 days' written notice of termination, expiring at the end of a Billing Period; providing that notice may not be given under this Clause 15.1 while any Statement of Work subsists.
 Accordingly, all Statements of Work must themselves be terminated before a party may exercise its rights under this Clause 15.1.

 15.2 Either party may terminate the Agreement immediately by giving written notice to the other party if the other party: